 Vertiv SmartMod, SmartMod MAX, and Power Module have now been launched in Europe, Middle East, and Africa (EMEA), with availability in other global regions expected later this year.

-Vertiv vice president of Global Solutions in EMEA Viktor Petik says the new solutions are tailored to meet the increasing demand for prefabricated modular (PFM) data centre form-factors that can complement or in some cases completely replace traditionally constructed facilities.
+Vertiv vice president of Global Solutions in EMEA Viktor Petik says the new solutions are tailored to meet the increasing demand for prefabricated modular (PFM) data center form-factors that can complement or in some cases completely replace traditionally constructed facilities.

-“With SmartMod and Power Module, Vertiv is building on its proven track record of designing customised modular data centres for customers all over the world and is now able to augment that capability with the additional benefits of standardisation, cost certainty and a common user experience.”
+“With SmartMod and Power Module, Vertiv is building on its proven track record of designing customised modular data centers for customers all over the world and is now able to augment that capability with the additional benefits of standardisation, cost certainty and a common user experience.”

 Stats back up Vertiv’s investment into the PFM sector, as analysts from 451 Research believe the market is expected to expand at five-year compound annual growth rate (CAGR) of 14.4 percent through 2021 when it will reach US$4.4 billion.

-“PFM methodology is becoming the preferred way to expand and build new data centre capacity, turnkey or critical subsystems.
+“PFM methodology is becoming the preferred way to expand and build new data center capacity, turnkey or critical subsystems.
 Underpinned by industrial processes, it has distinct advantages in terms of quality control, installation speed and build consistency” says 451 Research principal analyst Daniel Bizo.

-Vertiv’s ‘plug-and-play’ approach not only cuts the time to firing up the data centre to just a few days instead of weeks or months, but the company says it also reduces the potential for quality issues as all the components are pre-integrated and tested off-site.
+Vertiv’s ‘plug-and-play’ approach not only cuts the time to firing up the data center to just a few days instead of weeks or months, but the company says it also reduces the potential for quality issues as all the components are pre-integrated and tested off-site.

 SmartMod has been made available in a configurable range of IT load capacities from two to twelve racks (600mm or 800mm), up to 90 kW of IT load and redundancy architectures up to 2N.